 Cineplex-Forum Cinema was soon to follow their departure by acting the same scenario.
 The journalists wrote articles on both releases.
 The festival lost all screens except the Imperial.
 Then filmmakers began to arrive in Montreal, without notice from the programmer, Elie Castiel, who left the boat the next day.
 They learned their films were moved or canceled once they landed.
 Some cinemas came to the rescue during the fest…

 I secretly met half of these Magnificent 10 by appointment in a cafe this week, after some negotiations.
 They talked and wrote to me after I investigated to find their names and contacted them.
 They were surprised and not very happy about my findings, a bit panicked.
 They insisted I do not make their names public.
-There is some money issues to be solved.
+There are some money issues to be solved.
 That part is between you and them, Serge.
 But mainly, they are scared of you.
 I talked with them for three hours.
 They are clever, they even remembered many of their files in details, so they were competent.
-Beside money, Why would anyone (10 sympathetic workers?) would leave this way?
+Beside money, why would anyone (10 sympathetic workers?) leave this way?
 It doesn’t make sense, hey?

 Because of public opinion, I think The Magnificent 10 are making a mistake.
 People like straight simple answers.
 A thing their press release about the situation does not provide.

-For film buffs (tons of them talked to me the first weekend at Imperial) the employees left the festival on a short notice for a few bucks and provoked this mess.
+For film buffs (tons of them talked to me the first weekend at Imperial) the employees left the festival on short notice for a few bucks and provoked this mess.
 I don’t think it’s true.
 But the 10 refuse to provide a clearer explanation.
-There is more than what their, hard to swallow, Press release contains.
+There is more than what their, hard to swallow, Press Release contains.
 They don’t realize it but they have four aces in their sleeve to help us setting this straight.
 They should use them, the Joker won’t wait to try to crush them…

 What happened in that room (and what led to it) tells a lot.
 It is of public interest.
 It is their duty to go public.

 It is not when they left that made it their duty.
 It’s when they came back…